fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 90k words, 6000 paragraphs.
 My Ghostwriter editor says the reading time of the whole thing is 6 hours.
 I wonder how much time I've spent there.

+I need to relisten some lectures from Seerah of prophet Muhammad SAW and finish the History of Islam section.

 https://miro.com/app/board/o9J_kqBzhXk=/

 Need to do